avwsolutions/elastic-security-training-material/labs/05-AdvancedQuerying/README.md

 Write down the query for the documents.
 You should only have one document that returns.

-## Exercise 2 - ES|QL Queries for fun, analysing DNS and URl events
+## Exercise 2 - ES|QL Queries for fun, analysing System events and parsing with advanced workflows

 This exercise we are going to play around with ES|QL.
 We start easy, but try to include some more advanced examples.
 Let's start.